 Special meetings of the Board of Trustees may be held at any place and may be called at any time by the President of the University or by the Chair of the Board.
-Special meetings shall be called by the Chair of the Board, or in his absence by the most senior voting Trustee upon the request, in writing, of any three members of the Board.
-Seniority shall be according to the order in which the Trustees are elected, and among those simultaneously elected, according to age.
+Special meetings shall be called by the Chair of the Board, or in his or her absence, by the Vice Chair of the Board.

 Section 6: Notice of Meetings

 Notice of each meeting of the Board of Trustees, stating the time and place thereof, shall be mailed to each member of the Board not fewer than five days nor more than ten days before the meeting.

 At each meeting of the Board of Trustees, a majority of the whole number shall constitute a quorum for the transaction of business.
 Except as otherwise provided by law, or by these bylaws, a majority of those present and voting shall decide any question that may come before the meeting.